robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

 example, if you set a variable in a user keyword, it is available both in the test case level and also in all other user keywords used in the current test.
 Other test cases will not see variables set with this keyword.
-It is an exception to call :name:`Set Test Variable` outside the scope of a test (e.g. in a Suite Setup or Teardown).
+It is an error to call :name:`Set Test Variable` outside the scope of a test (e.g. in a Suite Setup or Teardown).

 Variables set with :name:`Set Suite Variable` keyword are available